 Allegations of academic misconduct not related to a class (including, but not limited to, qualifying exams, prospectus, master’s thesis, dissertation) or related to classes overseen by The Graduate School will be adjudicated by the Associate Dean for Graduate Student and Postdoctoral Affairs in The Graduate School.

 Reports of academic misconduct must be made in writing no later than thirty days from the date of the alleged incident, or within thirty days of the complainant becoming aware of the alleged misconduct.
 Once a matter has been referred to the Associate Dean, it may not be withdrawn without approval, nor may the complainant resolve the case independently.

-Students charged with academic dishonesty may not change their registration in a course in which a charge is pending, or in which a finding of academic dishonesty has been made.
-An incomplete grade (Y grade) should be issued to the extent possible for any course in which there has been an allegation of academic dishonesty while the case is pending.
+Students charged with academic misconduct may not change their registration in a class in which a charge is pending, or in which a finding of academic misconduct has been made.

 - the charges made